Dundee East (UK Parliament constituency)

-Dundee East is a constituency of the House of Commons of the Parliament of the United Kingdom (at Westminster).
-Created for the 1950 general election, it elects one Member of Parliament (MP) by the first-past-the-post voting system.
+Dundee East was a constituency of the House of Commons of the Parliament of the United Kingdom (at Westminster).
+Created for the 1950 general election, it elected one Member of Parliament (MP) by the first-past-the-post voting system.

-This is one of the safest SNP seats.
-Since 2005, Stewart Hosie of the Scottish National Party has served as the MP for the constituency.
-On 14 November 2014, Hosie was elected as Deputy Leader of the Scottish National Party, succeeding Nicola Sturgeon, who was elected as the party leader; Hosie served as Depute Leader until 13 October 2016.
+This was one of the safest SNP seats.
+Since 2005, Stewart Hosie of the Scottish National Party had served as the MP for the constituency.
+On 14 November 2014, Hosie was elected as Deputy Leader of the Scottish National Party, succeeding Nicola Sturgeon, who was elected as the party leader; Hosie served as Deputy Leader until 13 October 2016.

+At the 2023 periodic review of Westminster constituencies, the seat was subject to boundary changes, gaining the town of Arbroath and surrounding areas, partly offset by the loss of parts of East End, Maryfield and Strathmartine from the Dundee City council area which moved to Dundee Central.
+As a consequence, Dundee East was renamed Arbroath and Broughty Ferry, and was first contested at the 2024 general election.

 Constituency profile

 Fanning out from the city's docklands, Dundee East takes in a series of mixed residential areas as far as the town of Carnoustie and the affluent suburb of Monifieth in the north-east.
 Prosperous middle-class enclaves such as Barnhill and Broughty Ferry contrast with older tenement districts and council estates such as Douglas and Whitfield.